rockstor/rockstor-doc/rockons.rst

 Note that all Rock-on will then be sorted in this shared area but each will remain independant and during the setup of each you are given the option to store their respective configuration and data in another location.
-This is good practice as it keeps your Rock-on config / data concerns appart from the rocksons themselves.
-You do not have to seperate the config and data but that is also good practice.
+This is good practice as it keeps your Rock-on config / data concerns apart from the rocksons themselves.
+You do not have to separate the config and data within each rockon but that is also good practice, and is why this option is offered.

-The Rock_ons space
+The Rock-ons space
 ^^^^^^^^^^^^^^^^^^
+TODO - create the rock-on share.

+.. _rockons_available:

 Currently available Rock-ons
 ----------------------------